 Mr. Li Wenmin (李文民), aged 55, has been the Chairman of the Supervisory Committee since May 2018.
 He served as general manager of the business cooperation department of the Company from November 2014 to October 2016, director of CPC working group of the Company from October 2016 to June 2017, and vice chairman of the labor union of the Company and director of CPC working group since June 2017.
-He successively served in several positions with Shandong Posts Bureau, including director of the engineering and construction department from January 1999 to December 1999, assistant to director from August 2001 to November 2006.
-He successively served in several positions with several positions with the network operation department of China Post Group Corporation, including deputy general manager from December 2006 to July 2007 and general manager from July 2007 to May 2012.
+He successively served in several positions with Shandong Posts Bureau, including director of the engineering and construction department from January 1999 to December 1999, assistant to director and head of the information technology department from January 2000 to August 2001 and deputy director from August 2001 to November 2006.
+He successively served in several positions with the network operation department of China Post Group Corporation, including deputy general manager from December 2006 to July 2007 and general manager from July 2007 to May 2012.
 Mr. Li also served as general manager of Jilin Post Company from May 2012 to November 2014.